sujaltv/ddpw/docs/src/index.rst

 Introduction
 ^^^^^^^^^^^^

-Distributed Data Parallel Wrapper (DDPW) is a lightweight Python wrapper relevant for `PyTorch <https://pytorch.org/>`_ users.
+Distributed Data Parallel Wrapper (DDPW) is a lightweight Python wrapper for `PyTorch <https://pytorch.org/>`_ users.
 It is written in Python 3.12.

 DDPW enables writing compute-intensive tasks (such as training models) without deeply worrying about the underlying compute platform (CPU, Apple SoC, GPUs, or